Wouldn't it be great if your bank account paid more than a grand total of 0% in interest?

 Some staked DeFi tokens are also freely tradable.
 This means you can buy their staked versions (which earn fees or grant other benefits) right on an exchange.

 That's where Zerion's trading aggregation can help.
 On Zerion, you can buy xSUSHI, the staked version of Sushiswap's token, as well as various versions of staked ETH.
-Holding these staked tokens in your non-custodial wallet could be a nice way to generate some passive income.
+Holding these staked tokens in your non-custodial wallet like Zerion Wallet could be a nice way to generate some passive income.

 How to stake DeFi